jkarim23/JKarim_Fetch_DA_Excercise/README.md

 "Part 1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model" is completed in Jordan_Karim_ERD.png

 "Part 2: Write a query that directly answers a predetermined question from a business stakeholder" is completed in stakeholder_question_exercise.sql
+--In my query I assumed that we did not want to include data from fetch staff as they can likely be skewed with testing are considered biased.

 "Part 3: Evaluate Data Quality Issues in the Data Provided" is completed in data_quality_exercise.sql